Skip to main content

 For example, a man presenting with low testosterone symptoms might have his free and total testosterone, estradiol, LH, FSH, and prolactin levels measured.
 This allows for an accurate diagnosis of the underlying cause of his symptoms, guiding the selection of the most appropriate intervention.

 Consider the importance of monitoring.
 Regular follow-up laboratory testing and symptom assessment are integral to personalized protocols.
-This ongoing evaluation allows the clinician to make precise adjustments to dosages and medication combinations, ensuring that remain within optimal physiological ranges and that any potential side effects are promptly addressed.
+This ongoing evaluation allows the clinician to make precise adjustments to dosages and medication combinations, ensuring that hormone levels remain within optimal physiological ranges and that any potential side effects are promptly addressed.

 For instance, if a patient on TRT experiences elevated red blood cell count (hematocrit), the protocol can be adjusted to mitigate this risk, perhaps by reducing the dose or increasing the frequency of phlebotomy.
 This dynamic adjustment contrasts sharply with static, generalized treatment plans.